Amelia Fry interviews Helen Gahagan; both are seated at a table piled with papers, teacups, and a microphone.

 Students in our educational programs learn about best practices in oral history.
 (UC Berkeley Library)

 The workshop focuses on the “nuts-and-bolts” of oral history, including methodology and ethics, practice, and recording.
-It will be taught by our seasoned oral historians and include hands-on practice exercises.
+It will be taught by our seasoned interviewers and include hands-on practice exercises.
 Everyone is welcome to attend the workshop.
 Prior attendees have included community-based historians, teachers, genealogists, public historians, and students in college or graduate school.

-Tuition is $150.
-We are offering a limited number of participants a discounted tuition of $75 for students, independent scholars, or those experiencing financial hardship.
+Tuition is $175.
+We are offering a limited number of participants a discounted tuition of $80 for students, independent scholars, or those experiencing financial hardship.
 If you would like to apply for discounted tuition, please indicate this on your application form and we will send you more information.
 Please note that the OHC is a soft-money research office of the university, and as such receives precious little state funding.
 Therefore, it is necessary that this educational initiative be a self-funding program.
 Unfortunately, we are unable to provide financial assistance to participants other than our limited number of scholarships.
-We encourage you to check in with your home institutions about financial assistance; in the past we have found that many programs have budgets to help underwrite some of the costs associated with attendance.
+We encourage you to check with your home institutions about financial assistance; in the past we have found that many programs have budgets to help underwrite some of the costs associated with attendance.
 We will provide receipts and certificates of completion as required for reimbursement.

 Applications are accepted on a rolling basis.
 We encourage you to apply early, as spots fill up quickly.

-If you have specific questions, please contact Shanna Farrell.
+If you have specific questions, please contact Shanna Farrell

 Remote interviewing